rohitdalal0/Download-stock-photos-flicker/README.md

-# Flicker_API_get_photos
+# Flicker API To Get High quality Photos

-1. Go on www.flicker.com and make your flicker account.
+1. Go on www.flicker.com and make your flicker account to get API.
-2. after that get api_key and secreat_key or just temporary paste some where, where you can easily get it https://www.flickr.com/services/apps/create/apply/?.
+2. Get api_key and secreat_key or just temporary paste some where, where you can easily get it https://www.flickr.com/services/apps/create/apply/?.

 3. No-commercial: Your own use, implement in you website ... etc.